Algorithms

 Overview

-Big Stick Design (BSD) is an adaptive randomization procedure that allows the allocation to drift away from perfect balance up to a predefined Maximum Tolerated Imbalance (MTI).
+Big Stick Design (BSD) is an adaptive randomization procedure that allows treatment allocation to drift away from perfect balance up to a predefined Maximum Tolerated Imbalance (MTI).
 Once the imbalance reaches the MTI, the next subject is deterministically assigned to the under-represented arm.
-Otherwise, each assignment is made with equal probability.
+Otherwise, each assignment is made with equal probability (or a configurable soft-randomization probability).

 How it works